Towards a youth homelessness strategy for Victoria

 Wayne brings over 20 years of experience leading and working in community-based organisations, local government and health care settings with particular focus on young people.
 Wayne is the General Manager of Homelessness and Family Services within MCM.
 He is a leading sector voice, particularly on the homelessness experiences of young people.
 He is a member of the Victorian Government’s Ministerial Homelessness Advisory Committee and a board director of the Council to Homeless Persons.
 He has lead the development of MCM’s Trauma informed Healing Orientated Framework, Wayne has a background in health, post graduate studies in business management and is currently completing his MBA.

-Jenny Smith, CEO, Council to Homeless Persons
+Kate Colvin, Manager Policy and Communications and Deputy CEO, Council to Homeless Persons

 Dr Nicola Brackertz, Manager - Professional Services, AHURI

 Nicola is a research specialist with over 15 years’ experience in a wide range of areas related to public policy, social justice, housing and disadvantage.
 Research interests include interventions to address financial stress and financial hardship, social innovation, community participation in local government decision making, performance measurement and evaluation of services, and the relationship between gender, work and life outcomes.
 Nicola has expertise in the design, implementation and analysis of research in both academic and applied contexts.
 She has worked with a variety of stakeholders from the not-for-profit, government and community services sectors.